Learning Controller Gains on Bipedal Walking Robots via User Preferences: Preliminaries on Dynamics and Control

-forward invariant and attractive.
-However, because our system is represented as a hybrid system \eqref{hybridcontrolsystem} we must also ensure that \eqref{eq:zerodyn} is shaped such that the walking is stable through impact.
-We thus wish to enforce an impact invariance condition when we intersect with the switching surface:

-In order to enforce this condition, the B\'ezier polynomials for the desired outputs can be shaped through the parameters $\alpha$.

-In order to generate walking behaviors using the HZD approach, we utilize the optimization library FROST \cite{FROST} to transcribe the walking problem into an NLP:

-where $\mathbf{X} = (x_0,...,x_N,T)$ is the collection of all decision variables with $x_i$ the state at the $i^{th}$ discretization and $T$ the duration.
-The NLP \eqref{opt} was solved with the optimizer IPOPT.
+The desired outputs were optimized using the FROST toolbox \cite{FROST}, where stability of the gait was ensured in the sense of Poincar\'e via HZD theory \cite{westervelt2003hybrid}.
 This was done first for AMBER, in which one walking gait was designed using a pinned model of the robot\cite{ambrose2017toward}, and then on Cassie for $3$D locomotion using the motion library found in \cite{GaitLibrary} consisting of $171$ walking gaits for speeds in $0.1$ m/s intervals on a grid for sagittal speeds of $v_x\in[-0.6,1.2]$ m/s and coronal speeds of $v_y\in[-0.4,0.4]$ m/s.